 Artificer: What we made

 The blade bites deep into the wood.
-The trees bleed easy here, close to the beach, their flesh fat with water.
+The trees bleed easy here, their flesh fat with the constant rain.
 The young woman with the knife presses her mouth to the rough bark, dips her tongue between its folds into the cleft she created, and when she sits back on her heels, the sweet sap stains her from nose to navel.
 Her yellow eyes flutter.
 She goes on sipping from the bark, from the streaks on her shirt, from the tip of her blade, all the while as she works.
 The sap grows sticky quickly, and when she’s finished she scrambles through the undergrowth on hands and knees.